The Post Separation Abuse Wheel

 How can the wheel be used in practice?

-When working with vulnerable mothers the wheel can be used to point out the behaviours that have been used against them and name the abuse.
-They are then able to see that they are not alone in their experience and more fully understand how the abuser is continuing to use abuse.
+The wheel can be used to point out the behaviours that have been used against victims/survivors and name the abuse.
+They are then able to see that they are not alone in their experience and can gain a greater understanding of the tactics the abuser is using to continue their abuse.

 The wheel can also be used for male perpetrators to identify the tactics they are using and draw their attention to the fact that these behaviours are abusive.
-For those who are motivated to change, the wheel can be a useful tool to hold a discussion about the pattern of behaviour that is not atypical for abusers so that the beliefs that contribute to their behaviour can be explored.
-The wheel can also be used alongside the Power and Control Wheel and Equality Wheel to help group participants see alternate ways of being in a relationship with a woman, free of violence and controlling behaviour.
+For those who are motivated to change, the wheel can be a useful tool to hold a discussion about the pattern of behaviour that abusers typically use so that the beliefs that contribute to their behaviour can be explored.
+The wheel can also be used alongside the Power and Control Wheel and Equality Wheel to help perpetrators see alternate ways of being in a relationship, free of violence and controlling behaviour.

 Domestic abuse activists have also used the wheel to highlight the plight of victims it is especially helpful for combating the common myth that women should "just leave", with the popular assumption being that if the victim leaves they will then be safe from abuse.